durée moyenne des règles

 duree regles

-Periods vary from woman to woman and body to body, which is completely normal.
-It’s important to recognize warning signs.
+Periods vary from body to body and from woman to woman, which is completely normal.
+Recognizing warning signs is essential.

-Discover the key medical terms to understand your bleeding:
+Discover the key medical terms to help you understand your bleeding:

-Guidelines for tracking the length and flow of your period
+Guidelines for assessing the duration and flow of your period

 Feature